-☁️ Cloud Security
+Cloud Security

-Salesforce AuraInspector Attacks: Data Theft Shocker
+Salesforce AuraInspector Attacks: New Data Theft Wave

 Forget zero-days.
 The latest Salesforce data theft wave isn't about a crack in the code, but a gaping hole in configuration.
 Attackers are using a familiar tool, twisted for malicious purposes, to pilfer your precious customer lists.